tcrosen/twitter-bootstrap-typeahead/README.md

 about
 -----
-All the thanks in the world to @mdo and @fat of @twitter for the wonderful Bootstrap utility.
+All the thanks in the world to @mdo and @fat of @twitter for the wonderful Bootstrap utility.<br />
 I required more functionality out of the typeahead plugin that was included so I created this simple extension.

 changes